What deposit do you need for a self build mortgage?

 There’s no one-size-fits-all answer, because several factors shape what deposit you’ll need:

-• Your credit profile: The stronger your credit score and financial history, the more options you’ll have.
+- Your credit profile: The stronger your credit score and financial history, the more options you’ll have.
+If you have experienced adverse credit, specialist lenders may still be available, although larger deposits are often required.

 This is why tailored advice from specialists like Kerr & Watson can make all the difference.
 We work with a wide range of lenders and know who’s likely to accept your project—and on what terms.